DeclareDesign/rdss/cran-comments.md

 Thanks for reviewing this first version.

-This is a resubmission.
+This is a second resubmission.
 We fixed DESCRIPTION per Victoria's email.

 ## Test environments